 ECFMG Certification Cost

 Most IMGs start the certification process knowing there are fees involved.
-Few know the full number until they are already in it.
+Few know the full ECFMG Certification Cost until they are already in it.

 The direct ECFMG fees β the application, the Pathway, the credential verification β are the visible part.
 The Step exam fees, now paid through a separate FSMB portal since January 2026, are often underestimated.
 The OET Medicine exam adds several hundred dollars.
 And the costs that nobody warns you about β retake fees, document translation, rescheduling penalties β can push the total significantly higher.

-This guide organizes every fee by category, explains when each one hits your timeline, and gives you three honest total scenarios based on how the certification process typically goes.
+This guide organizes every fee by category, explains when each one hits your timeline, and gives you three honest total scenarios.
+For the broader certification process this fee guide sits inside, see ECFMG Certification: Simple Step-by-Step Guide for IMGs.

 All fees on this page are verified from primary sources.
 ECFMG fees are sourced from the official ECFMG Fees page (last updated April 1, 2026).
 Step exam fees are sourced from the FSMB USMLE portal 2026 fee schedule.